 Once you've found the perfect glasses, you need to protect them.
 If you work in an industry that puts the safety of your glasses at risk, Cocoons has exactly what you need.
 This company sells lightweight durable sunglasses meant to be worn over your prescription glasses.
 Think safety glasses, but much more stylish and just as protective.
 These frames can eliminate glare, block UV rays and help you see better in extreme conditions.
 There are more than 500 size, color and lens combinations to pick from.
 The online size finder makes it easy to figure out which lenses will work for you, but just in case they're not perfect, the company has a 30-day money-back guarantee.
 Whether you work in an industry with a lot of debris or simply look at computer screens a lot or need help with avoiding glare at night, Cocoons has a protective pair of stylish glasses that will work for you.

 Extra features to consider

 Not everyone needs specialty coatings or lenses, but they may help your vision, improve comfort or make wearing glasses more convenient.
 Even though they add to the cost of lenses, most people find things like standard coatings to be necessary.
 For example, anti-scratch coatings are essential for both children and adults, and anti-glare coatings can prevent eyestrain and its accompanying symptoms such as headaches.
-However, some online retailers offer other extras you might like, according to a 2018 article in the online publication DealNews.
+However, some online retailers offer other extras you might like.
 Here are some to consider:

 Polycarbonate lenses: These plastic lenses are lightweight and can take plenty of knocks.
 They’re often used for children’s glasses but are also an excellent choice for active adults who risk having their glasses knocked off in sports, gymnastics, dance and other activities.